 7. New Development

 At the beginning of each year, the ERB meets to prioritize the test and condition articles that will be developed and added to the site that year.
 Topics for feature articles may also be considered at this time, but this is not the focus of the prioritization process.
-A typical budget allows for the development of approximately twenty new articles per year, most of which are test articles.
 Criteria that are used to help assign priorities to topics include board member recommendations, user and other stakeholder requests, frequency of user searches, and input from editors of the global network of Lab Tests Online web sites.
 Other considerations include whether the test has widespread acceptance in practice, relation of the test to other test and condition articles on the site, and whether the test is included as a recommended test in the guidelines of established authorities.
 Condition articles are developed with higher priority assigned for those that have laboratory tests associated with them, such as for screening, diagnosis, and/or management.

 8. News Story Policies